 Flexible Workspace – Return to work in a safer office

-Many employers and employees will be asking if their office is COVID-19 secure?
+Many employers and employees will be asking whether they are working in a COVID-19 secure office space?
 How safe is it?
 Could more be done?
 All these questions are vexing employees and employers as we all consider how to make returning to the office as safe as possible.

 Flexible workspace operators have responded swiftly